anjalilg/Java-Is-All-You-Need/README.md

 ### Testing
-To test, just run ./main again in your terminal and select option 2 to train.
+To test, just run `./main` again in your terminal and select option 2 to test.

 ---